What is the full form of HVAC?

 HVAC is a Technical Sequence set.
 It performs on the inventions of renowned scientists like Michael Faraday, Nikolay Lvov, Reuben Trane, Willis Carrier, James Joule, Sadi Carnot, William Rankine and many more.

 Application area of HVAC

-HVAC technology, which is tremendously fundamental and significant in the development of methods for large residential and industrial complexes, is used to build and make excellently-furnished and super comfortable or attractive environments inside a property or in automobiles.
-The main example of this innovation in use are listed below
+HVAC technology is fundamental and significant in developing methods for large residential and industrial complexes.
+It is used to build and make excellently-furnished, super comfortable, or attractive environments inside a property or in automobiles.
+The main examples of this innovation in use are listed below.

 - Schools & colleges

 - It may end up causing a client’s skin to lose its moisture as a result of being sensitive and dry.
 It may even end up causing the mucous membrane to become irritated and dry.